KygoSkyrus/skychat/NOTES.md

 - increase the width of overall chatbody
 - u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one
 - add a search icon next to user serch input
-- create the chat buuble like it was in v1,, the body and the top will be darkewr whoch will have senders name an d time,, can try to hide this dark strip and on hover show that, for one to one chat it will have only time
+- create the chat buuble like it was in v1,, the body and the top will be darker which will have senders name and time,, can try to hide this dark strip and on hover show that, for one to one chat it will have only time
 - create a text like hovered toast if toasts are ever neeeded